 If the Discovery phase indicates the project will fail, it’s also good news since you will save your time and money for the entire development process.

-What is market research?
 Before establishing a startup, a founder may want to understand if the idea is valid (there is a problem that people want to solve), the competition and entry barrier is not too high (people are still looking for a good or more affordable solution), and there is a technology that can realize the idea in a workable product.

-How to do a competitive analysis?
 When you want to compare your business to other competitors on the market (if any), you need to perform a competitive analysis.
 One can follow this flow:

 - Identify potential competitors

 - Examine and categorize them: from direct to non-direct

 - Compare prices, customer service, value proposition, and growth in the last 2 years